rwanwork/sam2irs/README.md

 Hopefully, you do not encounter problems while using this program.
 However, if you do, then you can obtain additional information by increasing the level of verbosity (i.e., the `--verbose` option).
 Instead of the `0` in the above example, consider other values:

 0. Do not output any debugging information.
-1. Provide summary information as the script starts and as it finishes.
+1. Provide summary information as the script starts and as it finishes to standard error.
-2. Provide information as each chromosome is processed.
+2. Provide information as each chromosome is processed to a log file (--log).
-3. Provide all debugging information.
+3. Provide all debugging information to a log file (--log).

 Note that fatal errors will cause the program to terminate immediately with an error message.
 This will happen regardless of the verbose level provided.